SpongePowered/SpongeDocs/source/about/faq.rst

 Can I run Bukkit Plugins with this?
 -----------------------------------

 No, and enabling this capability is not a goal of ours.
-Sponge is using its own API (Sponge API), while Bukkit is using the Bukkit API.
+Sponge is using its own API (SpongeAPI), while Bukkit is using the Bukkit API.
 While third parties explored the idea of implementing the Bukkit API on top of Sponge, due to the design differences of the APIs, none of these projects have come to fruition.
 If you think a feature is missing in Sponge or you cannot find a plugin your server needs, consider posting on the `forums <https://forums.spongepowered.org/>`_, and